sofar/entity_ai/readme.md

 until such a merge happens.
 If the merge occurs in the future, all contributions will become available under a permissive license to everyone, encouraging everyone to help with making this code mergable.

+* NOTICE FOR MONSTER ADDITIONS *

+The license for any monster using the exported API has to be compatible with the license of the API itself.
+That means that any custom monster code has to be AGPL-3.0 until it gets merged in minetest_game[1], after which it has to be LGPL-2.1+ or compatible with that.
+You may choose to license your artwork in any way you see fit, however.

+* SPLITTING UP THIS PROJECT *

+In the future, the core API code will be seperated from the monster definitions.
+Each monster will be it's own `mod` permitting users to disable/enable monsters as they see fit.
+This organization will help to keep per-mod specific code out of the core and make core functions better suited to handle all monsters.